PaloAltoNetworks/terraform-provider-scm/docs/resources/service_group.md

 - `device` (String) The Device param.
 - `folder` (String) The Folder param.
 - `snippet` (String) The Snippet param.
 - `tags` (List of String) Tags for service group object.
 List must contain at most 64 elements.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 127 characters.

 ### Read-Only